opsdis/monitor-exporter/README.md

 ## Metric labels
 The monitor-exporter adds a number of labels to each metric:

-- hostname - is the `host_name` in Monitor
+- **hostname** - is the `host_name` in Monitor
-- service - is the `service_description` in Monitor
+- **service** - is the `service_description` in Monitor
+- **downtime** - if the host or service is currently in a downtime period - true/false.
+If the host is in downtime its services are also in downtime.
+- **address** - the hosts real address
+- **acknowledged** - is applicable if a host or service is in warning or critical and have been acknowledged by operations - 0/1 where 1 is acknowledged.

-Optionally the monitor-exporter can be configured to pass specific custom variables (configured on the Monitor host) to Prometheus.
+Optionally the monitor-exporter can be configured to pass all or specific custom variables configured in Monitor as labels Prometheus.

+> Any host based custom variables that is used as labels is also set for its services.

 > Labels created from custom variables are all transformed to lowercase.